sara-nl/EAR-harvest-heterogenous-energy-plugin/src/daemon/README.md

 - `sudo systemctl start eard` to start the EARD service.
 - `sudo systemctl stop eard` to stop the EARD service.
 - `sudo systemctl reload eard` to force to reload the configuration of the EARD service.

+Log messages are generated during the execution.
+Use journalctl command to see eard message:

+- `sudo journalctl -u eard -f` to force to reload the configuration of the EARD service.

 Reconfiguration
 ---------------